08 Mar SKIING IN KVITFJELL, NORWAY

 Go a little off piste and find stunning paths like these!

-So if you’re looking for something a little different from what you are used to, enjoy a relaxed atmosfeer and great gastronomy, Kvitfjell is your town!
+So if you’re looking for something a little different from what you are used to, enjoy a relaxed atmosphere and great gastronomy, Kvitfjell is worth a visit this winter!

 Love,